-In the run up to Valentine's Day, it's hard not to scrutinse your own love life (or lack thereof).
-If you're looking for romance, but finding it hard to meet people, then online dating might be for you.
-Putting yourself out there can be daunting, but one in five relationships in the UK now begin this way.
-If you need some help getting started, check out our online dating tips from Gransnetters who’ve found romance on the web, and have a look at our research on the best online dating sites for over 50s in the UK.
+Putting yourself out there can be daunting, but one in five relationships in the UK now begin online.
+If you need some help getting started, check out our online dating tips from other people who’ve found romance on the web, and have a look at our research on the best online dating sites for over 50s in the UK.

-Sign up to Gransnet now for more advice and tips for over 50s straight to your inbox...
+Sign up to Gransnet now to get more lifestyle advice and tips straight to your inbox...

 "Consider making new friends via the internet.
 There are many lonely people out there.
 You have so much to give so live your life to the full."